 Sodas are no longer an issue – it’s energy drinks.
 There’s a new one in particular that is being marketed to the younger demographic through social media, Logan Paul x KSI’s PRIME Hydration Drink.
 With flavors matching popular popsicles and fruits and having the caffeine equivalent to six cans of Coca-Cola or two Red Bulls, these popular drinks are starting to draw the attention of parents, school officials, and doctors.

-Check out why the FDA has been asked to investigate PRIME energy drinks:
+Check out why the FDA has been asked to investigate PRIME energy drinks:- Schools in other states are prohibiting the drinks during school hours.

 - According to the label Prime Hydration drinks shouldn’t be consumed by children under 15 years old.
 Prime Energy drinks shouldn’t be consumed by children under 18 years old.